Copied

 - For raw chicken breasts, cook for about 45 minutes, until chicken is cooked through and tender enough to shred with a fork.

-- Add roasted vegetables, dried herbs, water, spinach and salt to the soup.
+- Add roasted and suateed vegetables, dried herbs, water, spinach and salt to the soup.

 - Simmer for 5-10 minutes.
-Blend/purée the soup with a hand blender or blender.
+Blend soup with immersion blender for flares or strictures, otherwise serve as is.

 No items found.